sangamesh-kodge/LabelNoiseRobustness/README.md

 ### Real-world noisy dataset
 The real-world noisy dataset used in this project is the WebVision dataset, designed to facilitate research on learning visual representation from noisy web data.

 1. [WebVision 1.0](https://data.vision.ee.ethz.ch/cvl/webvision/dataset2017.html)- The WebVision dataset is designed to facilitate the research on learning visual representation from noisy web data.
-We use the Google partition of WebVision dataset which has 974302 train images.
-The dataset is extracted using code from [WebVision1.0-Google](https://github.com/sangamesh-kodge/WebVision1.0-Google).
+The dataset is extracted using code from [WebVision1.0](https://github.com/sangamesh-kodge/WebVision1.0).

 2. [Mini-WebVision](https://arxiv.org/abs/1911.09781)- is a subset of the first 50 classes of Goole partition of WebVision 1.0 dataset (contains about 61234 training images).
 We use [Mini-WebVision](https://github.com/sangamesh-kodge/Mini-WebVision) code to extract dataset.